lyw142/ShopperCompass/README.md

   <li><strong>Database:</strong> The project uses a pre-built dataset (data.pkl) and machine learning models loaded from joblib files instead of a traditional database for storing and retrieving product information.</li>
 </ol>

-<p>This Django E-commerce recommendation system employs machine learning to provide product recommendations based on user input and similarity scores, offering an interactive and user-friendly interface.
+<p>This Django Tiktok recommendation system employs machine learning to provide product recommendations based on user input and similarity scores, offering an interactive and user-friendly interface.
 Users can input a product title, and the system will suggest similar products based on clustering and similarity calculations.</p>

-<h3> Follow these steps to run the Django-based E-commerce recommendation project:</h3>
+<h3> Follow these steps to run the Django-based Tiktok recommendation project:</h3>

 <ol>
   <li><strong>Navigate to Project Directory:</strong> Open the command prompt or terminal and navigate to the project's root directory using the cd command.